Can I buy type from C.C. Stern Type Foundry?

 Volunteers are primarily needed to assist in cleaning and cataloguing our current collection.
-We’ll also be asking for volunteers to help package our Kickstarter rewards and subscription shipments.
-As our reference library grows, we will need assistance in accurately creating records of the items.
+As our reference library grows, we continue to need assistance in accurately creating records of the items.
 Volunteer research related to typographic & printing history, or specifically related to our museum is encouraged.
 We also have need for skilled professionals in areas related to non-profit fundraising & development.
 If you have a skill to volunteer, let us know!
-We hold special volunteer work hours a few times a month.
+We hold special volunteer work hours a number of times a year.

 *One of the primary goals of the C.C.
 Stern Type Foundry is to preserve the art and craft of casting type.
 How do we do that?
 We can keep our machines running and share the experience of type casting with the public.
 However, we are a non-profit and not in the business of selling type!
 In conjunction with preserving the equipment, we feel strongly that the industry of type making needs to be supported!
 We are lucky that there are still a handful of commercial foundries still making high-quality foundry type and are easily accessible.